-124. Environmental requirements of World Bank are specified in detail in its Operational Policy (OP) 4.01 and other related OPs.
-In instances in which the procedural and regulatory requirements

-- · Category A: project requires a full Environmental Assessment (EA). - Category B: project requires a lesser level of environmental investigation. - Category C: project requires no environmental analysis. - 125.
+- 125. Environmental requirements of World Bank are specified in detail in its Operational Policy (OP) 4.01 and other related OPs.
+In instances in which the procedural and regulatory requirements differ, the more stringent applies.
+The World Bank environmental requirements are based on a three-part classification system. - Category A: project requires a full Environmental Assessment (EA). - · Category B: project requires a lesser level of environmental investigation. - · Category C: project requires no environmental analysis. - 126.
 Internally World Bank (WB) classified the project in to 'Category A' requiring Environmental Assessment.
 This classification is based on the type, location, sensitivity, and scale/magnitude of the project road.
 This could be largely due to anticipated impacts on socio-economic & physical and biological environmental attributes.
-In other words, the World Bank Classification is based on the anticipated cumulative environmental and social impacts due to the construction and operation of the project road sections. - 126.
+In other words, the World Bank Classification is based on the anticipated cumulative environmental and social impacts due to the construction and operation of the project road sections. - 127.
 The project road triggers two, out of ten safeguard policies.
-Therefore, implementation of the project in tune with these triggered safeguard policies is important. - 127.
+Therefore, implementation of the project in tune with these triggered safeguard policies is important. - 128.
 The Banks Operational Policy 4.303 describes policy and procedures for project that involve involuntary resettlement.
 The policy requires that project minimize the need for involuntary resettlement.
 Banks policy aims to improve, or at a minimum, sustain the same standard of living of the people who will be displaced because of a development project.
 Where displacement is unavoidable, resettlement plans should pay particular attention to the vulnerable groups.